This article was updated on December 13th, 2025.

 Dread is a dark web forum that was designed to mimic the look of the legitimate forum website Reddit.
 After its creation in 2018, this dark web forum now sees over hundreds of posts per day currently.
 This forum was essentially created to host many sub-communities to help threat actors connect and find the information they want more quickly.
 The majority of the illicit information shared on Dread is in relation to data leaks and selling data freely.

-One of the more sophisticated forums on the dark web, both in terms of the amount of sensitive data available and the mature approach to discovery and commerce, LeakBase gives hackers a place to sell stolen data and discuss future attacks, often in conjunction.
+One of the more sophisticated forums on the dark web, both in terms of the amount of sensitive data available and the mature approach to discovery and commerce, Leakbase gives hackers a place to sell stolen data, combolists, leaked credentials and to discuss future attacks, often in conjunction.
 Discussions are conducted in English and, notably, there’s a ban on Russian-data, presumably to avoid geopolitical tensions inviting extra scrutiny.
 The forum remains active despite at least one domain change and appears poised for longevity and growth given the administrator’s track record.

 When another prominent dark web forum called BreachForums was taken down by authorities, many former members migrated to DarkForums, which had a relatively small presence to that point.
 That quickly changed with the influx of experienced and engaged users who have the option to subscribe to three paid ranks: VIP, MVP, and GOD.
 Paid subscribers gain access to exclusive Telegram channels and data leak feeds—a sign of forums using mature engagement tactics to attract and retain users.